cyclingzealot/letter_gen/README.md

 $ ./bin/letter_gen
 ```

-Application is build with [Qt](https://www.qt.io/https://www.qt.io/), and it requires [qtbindings](https://github.com/ryanmelt/qtbindings) gem.
+Application is built with [Qt](https://www.qt.io/https://www.qt.io/), and it requires [qtbindings](https://github.com/ryanmelt/qtbindings) gem.
 This gem should be collected automatically, however you have to have Qt4 installed.

 ##Usage